adrianschlatter/ppf.sample/docs/CONTRIBUTING.md

 # How to contribute

-Thank for considering a contribution!
+Thank you for considering a contribution!
 Any help is greatly appreciated.

 ## Did you find an issue?